 Area Volunteers of the Year, selected by NRA Field Representatives, were evaluated on a number of criteria including banquet tickets sold, underwriting received and years of service.
 Recipients were awarded a ‘2013 Friends of NRA Volunteer of the Year’ jacket along with special recognition from their NRA Field Representative.

 More on Friends of NRA's Volunteers of the Year ...

 Lend a hand to one of the 1,100 Friends of NRA banquets being held next year

 Fairfax, Virginia - Volunteers are the backbone of Friends of NRA.
-Every year thousands of men and women donate their time and effort to help Friends of NRA raise money for our shooting sports.
+Thanks to the thousands of men and women who donate their time each year, Friends of NRA continues to shatter fundraising records year after year and can increase its support of the shooting sports.

 If you've ever been to a Friends of NRA event, you know our volunteers are some of the most dedicated, hard-working,

 banquet tickets to hanging flyers, working games or

 seeking sponsorships and donations, volunteers tackle every task with the